maastrichtlawtech/graphdoc/README.md

 ### Manual installation

-To manually install GraphDoc, you are required to have atleast npm.
+To manually install GraphDoc, you are required to have atleast npm installed.
 It does not require a webserver, however this is recommended.

 First clone the repositry and navigate with the command line to the destination folder.
 ```